purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Optimizers/SGD.md

 # Optimizers

 In deep learning, optimizers are used to adjust the parameters for a model.
-The purpose of an optimizer is to adjust model weights to maximize a loss function.
+The purpose of an optimizer is to adjust model weights to minimize a loss function.

 To recap, we built our own MLP models in Section 7 using linear class we built in Section 5 and activation classes we built in Section 6 and have seen how to do forward propagation, and backward propagation for the core components used in neural networks.
 Forward propagation is used for estimation, and backward propagation informs us on how changes in parameters affect loss.
 And in Section 8, we coded some loss functions, which are criterion we use to evaluate the quality of our model’s estimates.
 The last step is to improve our model using the information we learned on how changes in parameters affect loss.